-There are key categories of patients that should be top of mind when planning your patient engagement strategies right now.
-Specifically, these include two groups: those living with chronic conditions and those who need routine medical care.
+There are three key categories of patients that should be top of mind when planning your consumer engagement strategies right now: those living with chronic conditions, those who need routine medical care and pediatrics.

 Chronic Disease Management

 Chronic disease management is a challenging but critical task for health systems across the country.
 This is particularly true as systems are part of more value-based contracts.
-Ensuring that patients are seen regularly by their provider and that they have the tools they need to adhere to treatment plans for conditions like diabetes, chronic heart failure and high blood pressure are critical patient engagement strategies.
+Ensuring that patients are seen regularly by their providers and that they have the tools they need to adhere to treatment plans for conditions like diabetes, chronic heart failure and high blood pressure are critical patient engagement best practices.
 These have become more challenging during the pandemic as many at-risk consumers are delaying appointments.

-Here are a few ways marketers can support clinicians in the task to increase patient activation and support healthy outcomes over the next few months:
+Here are a few ways marketers can support clinicians in the task to increase patient engagement and support healthy outcomes over the next few months:

 - Clearly communicate the telehealth options available to patients.
 Be proactive in your quest to drive utilization.
 In-person care will most likely be necessary at some point during the pandemic.
 Make sure your most vulnerable patients have access to the information they need.
 Answer questions related to how to arrange transportation, what the check-in process looks like, how many (if any) visitors can accompany them and other issues that can impact their care.

 - Frequently communicate the importance of preventive care measures.
 Routine procedures such as flu shots and other vaccines, annual mammograms and more should be promoted.
-Preventing the flu and detecting a life-threatening cancer early are arguably as important as avoiding the spread of COVID 19 for our at-risk communities.
+Preventing the flu and detecting life-threatening cancer early are arguably as important as avoiding the spread of COVID-19 for our at-risk communities.

 Search volume for topics like “can I skip my kids’ vaccines this year?” is higher than ever.
 As we head back to school, parents across the country are grappling with tough choices about school, social events and sports participation.
-Worse even, they are skipping critical well visits, vaccinations and physicals for this children.
-Patient activation for this audience is key, and there are two approaches marketers can take to drive engagement.
+Worse even, they are skipping critical well visits, vaccinations and physicals for these children.
+Developing patient engagement ideas for this audience is key, and there are two approaches marketers can take to drive engagement.